donavon/thwack/README.md

 ### `headers`

 This is where you can place any optional HTTP request headers.
-Any header you spwecify here are merged in with any instance header values.
+Any header you specify here are merged in with any instance header values.

 For example, if we set a Thwack instance like this: